Menu

 • Explore the effects on "single IRB review" (sIRB) and the review process for multisite studies.

-Click here to register for Session 1
+Click here to view the slides for Session 1

 SESSION 2: May 14th, 2024 @ 1 to 2 PM ET: Explore how legislative changes impact the "111 Criteria for IRB approval and principles of The Belmont Report.”

-Click here to register for Session 2
+Click here to view the slides for Session 2.

-SESSION 3: June 4th, 2024 @ 1 to 2 PM ET: Delve into the effects on "sIRB review and multisite studies”.
+SESSION 3: June 4th, 2024 @ 1 to 2 PM ET: Delve into the effects on "sIRB review and multisite studies.”

-Click here to register for Session 3
+Click here to view or register for on demand viewing of the recording for for Session 3.

 The moderators for these sessions will be: